pjobson/node-movielens/README.md

 # node-movielens
 Node API for the movielens unpublished API

+This currently supports read methods, there are some write methods, but I'm too lazy to implement them right now.

 This came about, because I wanted to export the list of movies I've rated to share with friends and there was no published way to do it.

 ## Usage